arjunshahi/blog/README.md

 # blog
-simple blog apis using FastAPI
+simple blog apis using FastAPI and SQLAlchemy